Multipartite channel assemblages

-\textit{Multipartite steering and no-signaling assemblages.-} Since its heuristic conception \cite{S36} and modern reformulation \cite{WJD07}, the idea of steering has become an important quantum phenomenon emphasizing the fundamentally non-classical character of nature \cite{R1,R2,steering0,steering1,WJD072, SNC04}.
-Recently, the notion of steering has been expanded to also include situations described only by the no-signaling principle \cite{HS18,SAPHS18,SBCSV15, SHSA20} and one may also consider theories of such post-quantum resources \cite{resurceRev}.
+\textit{Multipartite steering and no-signaling assemblages.-} Since its heuristic conception \cite{S36} and modern reformulation \cite{WJD07} the idea of steering scenario become more and more important quantum phenomenon emphasizing fundamentally non-classical character of nature \cite{R1,R2,steering0,steering1,WJD072, SNC04}.
+Recently, the notion of steering has been expanded to include also situations described only by no-signaling principles \cite{HS18,SAPHS18,SBCSV15, SHSA20} and consider theories of post-quantum resources \cite{resurceRev}.